 Source code and license

 CodeIgniter's source code is maintained at GitHub, and as of the preview version 3.0rc, is certified open source software licensed with the MIT License.
 Versions of CodeIgniter prior to 3.0.0 are licensed under a proprietary Apache/BSD-style open-source license.

 A 2011 decision to switch licensing to the Open Software License (OSL) sparked some community controversy, especially about the GPL incompatibility of the new license, to which EllisLab has responded with a series of articles entitled Software License Awareness Week.

 The first public version of CodeIgniter was released by EllisLab on February 28, 2006.

-On July 9, 2013, EllisLab announced that it was seeking a new owner for CodeIgniter, citing a lack of resources to give the framework the attention they felt it deserved.
+On July 9, 2013, EllisLab announced that it was seeking a new owner for CodeIgniter, citing a lack of resources to give the framework the attention it felt it deserved.
 On October 6, 2014, EllisLab announced that CodeIgniter would continue development under the stewardship of the British Columbia Institute of Technology.
-As of October 23, 2019, with CodeIgniter Foundation taken the mantle, CodeIgniter no longer under foster care of British Columbia Institute of Technology.
+As of October 23, 2019, with CodeIgniter Foundation taking the mantle, CodeIgniter is no longer under the foster care of the British Columbia Institute of Technology.

-Codeigniter 4 was released On February 24, 2020, birthday of Jim Parry who was the project lead of Codeigniter 4 and died on January 15, 2020.
-After that, the project continues until today with other project lead.
+Codeigniter 4 was released On February 24, 2020, the birthday of Jim Parry who was the project lead of Codeigniter 4 and died on January 15, 2020.
+After that, the project continues until today with another project lead.